Geonovum/Testbed-sensordata/research question 2/researchQuestion2.md

 Currently every STA defines its own observed properties.
 For example temperature is (re)defined in every single STA.
 There are no standard observed properties.
 The STA specification does allow observed properties to point to definitions but every STA implementation is free to pick their own definitions.
 This makes it harder for example to convert from one unit of measurement to another in a viewer.

 2. No support for multiple languages
-Descriptions for sensors and measured properties are not available in multiple languages by the Sensorthings API.
+Descriptions for sensors and measured properties are not available in multiple languages by the SensorThings API.
 This seems missing in the specification.
 This may make it harder to use sensor data, especially when descriptions are provided in different languages depending on sensor location.

 #### RIVM
 We worked with the RIVM Samenmeten API as the primary datasource for this use case.
 The implementation is based on 1.0 of the specification.
 RIVM uses the open source [GOST server](https://github.com/gost/server) which is currently not actively maintained and has several known issues.
 RIVM is aware of these issues and is planning to migrate to a different solution in the future.